Skip to content

 // every element of 'user' kind

-shape person // have 'person' shape
+shape person // has 'person' shape

 color amber // and amber color